Vito0912/flutter_remasp/README.md

 # Flutter ReMaSp

 https://vito0912.github.io/flutter_remasp
+---
 ReMaSp (Registermaschienensimulationsprogramm) in Flutter geschrieben.
-Verfügbar für Windows, Android und Web.\
+Verfügbar für Web und Windows.\
-Deutsche Version unten.
 ---
 ReMaSp (Register Machine Simulation Program) is written in Flutter and is available for Windows, Android, and the Web.